- Do I Need a Brain Injury Law Attorney or Should I Settle Directly With An Illinois Auto Insurance Company?

 - ID symptoms of a brain bleed caused by a IL Chicago car accident

-* Chicago brain injuries typically affect the victim’s short-term memory, leaving long-term memory substantially intact.
-A Chicago head trauma victim may experience the following memory related difficulties, such as:
+* A brain injury typically affect the victim’s short-term memory, leaving long-term memory substantially intact.

 - Post-traumatic amnesia, which temporarily renders the patient unable to maintain any short-term memories